The ceiling is made of concrete

 That bet is now being called in.

 Anthropic ran what looked like an upsell experiment: surfacing a higher tier to gauge whether Claude Code users would pay more.
 Theo's read on this is better than the obvious one.
-It wasn't consumer monetisation.
-It was compute preservation.
+The experiment was about compute preservation, not consumer monetisation.
 Consumer subscriptions were draining GPU cycles Anthropic needed for enterprise clients, the contracts that actually cover their infrastructure costs.

 Cursor abandoned message-based billing in mid-2024.
 One long agentic run could cost more than the entire monthly subscription.
 GitHub Copilot paused new signups.
 OpenAI has done the same thing before.
 The pattern is always the same: demand hit capacity.